-Below are some of our upcoming research projects in 2019!
+Below are some of our upcoming research projects!

 The inaugural 2019 Institute for Public Relations (IPR) “Disinformation in Society” study examines how disinformation — news that is intentionally misleading — is spread in U.S. society.
 The poll of 2,200 Americans, conducted March 19-24, 2019, by Morning Consult, explores the prevalence of disinformation in the U.S., the parties most responsible for sharing disinformation, the level of trust the American public has for different information sources, and whose job it is to combat disinformation.